itsjfx/jfx.ac/content/blog/vscode-to-neovim.md

 ### Neovim

 [Neovim](https://en.wikipedia.org/wiki/Vim_(text_editor)#Neovim) is a fork of Vim that strives to improve the extensibility and maintainability of Vim.
-Neovim supports Lua scripting in addition to VimScript, making it more easier for the community to extend the editor.
+Neovim supports Lua scripting in addition to VimScript, making it easier for the community to extend the editor.
 You can [learn more here](https://neovim.io/charter) about the vision of Neovim.

 Compared to Vim, it has new powerful features such as: a well documented API, job-control, LSP support, built-in parser support, [and more](https://neovim.io/doc/user/vim_diff.html).
-Overall it also feels more community-focused than Vim.
+Overall it feels more community-focused than Vim.

 In the StackOverflow survey mentioned earlier, it was voted the [10th most popular text editor](https://survey.stackoverflow.co/2023/#most-popular-technologies-new-collab-tools), however it was [the most admired editor](https://survey.stackoverflow.co/2023/#integrated-development-environment).